Yasamato/Zuteilungsalgorithmus/ip_solver/README.md

 It is unclear to us which punish-terms vector should be used, hence why this parameter is freely changeable.

 ### Suggestion system
-After successfully solving the original problem, a suggestion system is started which consists of two types of suggestions:
+After successfully solving the original problem, a suggestion system is started which consists of three types of suggestions:
 - For each project that does not have a sufficient amount of participants, we try lowering the lower bound of acceptable participants one-by-one until the objective value is improved, which also means that then this project would be assigned a sufficient amount of participants.
 Lowering of the lower bound is done either until a better solution is found or until the lower bound gets too low, which is what the parameter MIN_LB_PERCENTAGE is for.